 In the case of in-house development teams, communication barriers are minimized.
 Shared working hours and the physical proximity of team members engage them to address challenges face-to-face, minimize delays, and prevent miscommunications that might arise in remote settings.

 In addition to streamlined decision-making, effective communication within in-house teams nurtures a culture of open dialogue and promotes spontaneous discussions.
 This interactivity can promote the exchange of knowledge and contribute to a positive work environment where collaboration thrives.
+To boost communication even more those teams can use softphone to enhance connectivity and foster real-time interactions.

 Deep understanding of the company's culture